UMW Student Summer Homework 2020, First-Year Students

 ____ Delegated Access: Students have control over which individual(s) may have access to their academic and financial information and the length of time that the access is granted.
 Delegated access is limited to financial aid and final grade information only.
 When completing this process, students will also see the word “proxy” used to describe the access given to their selected individual(s).

-____ Direct Deposit: UMW recommends that students sign up for direct deposit so that funds can go directly into students’ bank accounts.
+____ Direct Deposit: UMW recommends that students sign up for direct deposit so that funds can go directly into a bank account.
 Direct deposit can help avoid the delay in mailing and receiving a check and will avoid loss or misplacement of a check.

 ____ Transcripts and AP scores